martenframework/marten/README.md

 ## Documentation

-Online browsable documentation is available at https://martenframework.com.
+Online browsable documentation is available at [https://martenframework.com/docs](https://martenframework.com/docs).

+## Getting started

+Are you new to the Marten web framework?
+The following resources will help you get started:

+* The [installation guide](https://martenframework.com/docs/getting-started/installation) will help you install Crystal and the Marten CLI
+* The [tutorial](https://martenframework.com/docs/getting-started/tutorial) will help you discover the main features of the framework by creating a simple web application

 ## Authors